o3de/o3de.org/content/docs/user-guide/programming/components/reflection/reflecting-for-serialization.md

 weight: 50
 ---

-Components use AZ reflection to describe the data they serialize and how content creators interact with them.
+**Open 3D Engine (O3DE)** components use AZ reflection to describe the data that they serialize and how content creators interact with them.

 The following example reflects a component for serialization and editing: